Officials: Firefighters hurt battling blaze at hall

 “It’s heartbreaking,” Pane said.
 “We are all brothers.
 We all have different fathers but we have same uncle — Uncle Sam.
 Everyone is saddened by this.”

+Another two firefighters were at the hospital being treated for heat exhaustion, he said.

+The cause of the fire is under investigation by the fire marshals from the Town of Babylon and the Village of Lindenhurst, officials said.

-Village of Lindenhurst Mayor Michael Lavorata said he will ensure that the VFW hall is rebuilt, no matter the cost.
+Lindenhurst Mayor Michael Lavorata said the VFW hall will be rebuilt, no matter the cost.

-“The Lindenhurst community always comes together,” Lavorata said.
-“These guys are our family ...
-This building will be rebuilt.”

-“These things are priceless,” he said.
-“But the important thing is everyone is safe.”
+“The Lindenhurst community bands together all the time,” Lavorata said.
+“These guys are our family..
+Without these brave men and women who served for us, we wouldn't have a democracy. … There is no doubt in my mind that this building will be rebuilt.
+The community will do whatever it takes to get it done.
+These men and women have earned that."

 Comments